d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

   - `es` input parameter is a `Fluent::EventStream` object that includes multiple events: you can use `es.each {|time,record| ... }` to iterate over events.
   - `chain` input parameter is an object that manages transactions: call `chain.next` at appropriate points and rollback if it raises an exception.

 We'll now focus on `emit(tag, es, chain)` method.
-Let's write some simple code that pull needed stuff from the json object and fire it to mysql:
+Let's write some simple lines to pull needed stuff from the json object and fire it to mysql:

 ```ruby
 def emit(tag, es, chain)